alexissmirnov/devenv/README.md

-# devenv
-Vagrant-based multi-language development environment
+# Vagrant-based multi-language development environment

 This project contains the definition of a Vagrant dev environment box.